dbian/pyscheme/README.md

 - lexical scope `let`,`let*`
 - `begin`, `if`, `lambda`, `define`... etc.
 - REPL, with clojure like `*1` `*2` `*3` result cache support
-- install_func to extend scheme language, you can use it to install global variables too.
+- put to extend scheme language, you can use it to install global variables too.
 - single line comment, start with `;`
 - more